Mehdi-njfn/faq-accordion-main/README.md

-Hi wellcome , i'm happy to visit this project , you can run dev branch and see result.
+Hi wellcome , i'm happy to visit this project , you can run dev branch and see result also the screenshot of results is in design folder in dev branch.
 Bye